-Eric Tysarczyk currently serves as Director of Policy and Planning for New Jersey’s Office of Homeland Security and Preparedness.
-In this role, he oversees programs focused on public and private sector preparedness, infrastructure protection, interoperable communications, and enterprise risk management.
+Eric Tysarczyk serves as the Director of Preparedness for the New Jersey Office of Homeland Security and Preparedness.
+In this role, he oversees programs focused on public- and private-sector preparedness, infrastructure protection, and enterprise risk management.

-Mr. Tysarczyk also served at the U.S. Department of Homeland Security as Director for Intergovernmental Programs.
+Mr. Tysarczyk also served at the US Department of Homeland Security as Director for Intergovernmental Programs.
 In that role, he oversaw and coordinated programs for state and local governments, including assessing the resource needs of those governments to combat terrorism and assisting local efforts to secure the homeland.

 Mr. Tysarczyk has also served with the Commonwealth of Pennsylvania in the Governor’s Office of General Counsel.
 During that time, he was the Deputy Chief Counsel for the Pennsylvania Emergency Management Agency and the Office of the State Fire Commissioner.
 Mr. Tysarczyk advised on varying legal matters as counsel, including state of emergency declarations by the governor and incident response authorities.

-Mike Geraghty is the Director of Cybersecurity for NJOHSP and State CISO.
-He oversees the New Jersey Cybersecurity and Communications Integration Cell, the State’s central hub for cyber operations and resources.
-Mr. Geraghty brings a wealth of public- and private-sector experience to this role, having served as CISO of the Hudson’s Bay Company, Chief Information Officer of the National Center for Missing and Exploited Children, and Vice President of High Technology Investigations at Prudential Financial.
-Previously, Geraghty served 12 years with the New Jersey State Police, where he led the formation and development of the High Technology Crimes Investigations Unit.
+Director Geraghty is an accomplished cybersecurity executive with a history of building innovative and model programs in private- and public-sector enterprises, including roles as CISO of the Hudson’s Bay Company, Chief Information Officer of the National and International Centers for Missing and Exploited Children, Vice President of High Technology Investigations at Prudential Financial, and Network Intrusion Detection Manager of Lucent Technologies/Bell Labs.
+Geraghty began his career with the New Jersey State Police, where he served 12 years and led the formation and development of its High Technology Crimes Investigations Unit.

-Prior to joining NJOHSP in 2015, Mr. Rigby served as Senior Legislative and Policy Advisor to the Chairman of the U.S. Senate Foreign Relations Committee (SFRC).
-Mr. Rigby previously spent four-years with the global media organization Bloomberg L.P., and held various roles at the Council on Foreign Relations, U.S. House of Representatives, and in the financial services industry where he acquired his Series 7 and Series 63 Securities Licenses.
+Prior to joining NJOHSP in 2015, Mr. Rigby served as Senior Legislative and Policy Adviser to the Chairman of the US Senate Foreign Relations Committee.
+During his tenure, he worked on numerous diplomatic nominations and treaties submitted by the President for Senate consideration.
+Mr. Rigby previously held positions with the global media organization Bloomberg L.P. and held various roles at the Council on Foreign Relations, US House of Representatives, and in the financial services industry, where he achieved his Series 7 and Series 63 Securities Licenses.